MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-deployment-extension.md

 ## Remarks

 A DEH allows apps to access extensibility points in the OS.
 An undocked DEH is one that ships outside of an OS release.
+This is extension is not intended for use by 3rd party developers.

 ## Examples